immuni-app/immuni-app-ios/README.md

 # Checking the build

-In addition to making the code open-source, we wish to help people verify that builds published on the App Store are coming from a specific commit of this repository.
-Please refer to the [Immuni Technology Description](https://github.com/immuni-app/immuni-documentation/blob/master/Technology%20Description.md#ios-app-technologies) for a complete overview of the goals and status of this effort.
+In addition, to make the code open-source, we suport at last people to verify that every build published on the App Store comes from a new commit stored in this repository.
+Please refer to the [Immuni Technology Description](https://github.com/immuni-app/immuni-documentation/blob/master/Technology%20Description.md#ios-app-technologies) for a complete overview of goals and status of this project.

-Currently, we have a working open continuous integration for building the client.
+Currently we provide an open and continuous integration for building and improving the client.
 [Here](.circleci/config.yml) is the full specification.
-When it comes to reproducible builds, we will instead open an issue explaining what we have done so far and any missing steps.
+Every new release will include, reported as a new Issue,  what we have done and what we suppose to improve and implement.

 # Contributing

-Contributions are most welcome.
-Before proceeding, please read the [Code of Conduct](CODE_OF_CONDUCT.md) for guidance on how to approach the community and create a positive environment.
-Additionally, please read our [CONTRIBUTING](CONTRIBUTING.md) file, which contains guidance on ensuring a smooth contribution process.
+Contributions are really appreciated and more than welcome.
+Before proceeding, please read carefully the [Code of Conduct](CODE_OF_CONDUCT.md) and consider it as an "How-To" guide to contribute the community and create a positive and collaborative environment.
+Additionally, please read also our [CONTRIBUTING](CONTRIBUTING.md) file that provides all info to make the contribution process easy.

-The Immuni project is composed of different repositories—one for each component or service.
-Please use this repository for contributions strictly relevant to the Immuni iOS client.
-To propose a feature request, please open an issue in the [Documentation repository](https://github.com/immuni-app/immuni-documentation).
-This lets everyone involved see it, consider it, and participate in the discussion.
-Opening an issue or pull request in this repository may slow down the overall process.
+The Immuni project consists of several different repositories (one per component or service).
+Please consider use this repository only related to Immuni for iOS.
+To propose or request a new feature, please open an issue here [Documentation repository](https://github.com/immuni-app/immuni-documentation).
+This will make everyone feel involved to see it, consider it, and participate to the discussion.
+Opening an issue or pull a request in this repository may slow down the overall process.

 ## Contributors